Skip to main content

 • 20 megapixel sensor has plenty resolution to display gorgeous photos on very large screens.
 We display our photos on a 75" 4K screen, and they look incredible.

-• The sensor is 1", bigger and better than on most point&shoot cameras
+• The sensor is 1", bigger and better than on most point&shoot cameras, and way larger than on smart phones.

 For best experience (this is what I do and love it):